Ronin (DC Comics): Plot

 In feudal Japan, a young, nameless samurai has sworn to protect his master, Lord Ozaki, from assassins.
-Ozaki is assassinated at night by a demon called Agat in the guise of a geisha, in an act of revenge for Ozaki stealing his sword.
-The sword is powered by blood — if it can be fueled by the blood of an innocent, the sword will become powerful enough to destroy Agat.
-Ozaki has hidden the sword, so Agat cannot find it.
-The young samurai prepares to perform seppuku at his master's graveside.
-The spirit of Ozaki appears before him and demands that he find the sword and keep it from Agat until his skills are great enough to destroy the demon lord.
-The young samurai becomes a rōnin, wandering the countryside for many years.
-He comes to Agat's castle, and fights his way inside.
-Since the sword has never killed an innocent, it is not powerful enough to destroy Agat, so when Agat approaches him from behind, the ronin thrusts the sword through his own abdomen, impaling Agat.
-As Agat dies, he curses the ronin, and both their souls are trapped inside the sword until someone releases them.
+At night, the demon Agat disguises himself as a geisha and assassinates Ozaki as revenge for him stealing his sword and hiding it away so he cannot find it.
+The sword is powered by blood, and, if fueled by the blood of an innocent, will become powerful enough to destroy Agat.
+As the samurai prepares to commit seppuku at his master's grave, Ozaki's spirit appears before him and demands that he find the sword and keep it from Agat until he is strong enough to destroy him.
+The samurai becomes a rōnin and wanders the countryside for many years before returning to confront Agat at his castle.
+However, since the sword has never killed an innocent, it is not powerful enough to destroy Agat.
+The ronin impales himself with the sword, impaling Agat as well.
+As Agat dies, he curses the ronin, causing their souls to be trapped inside the sword until someone can release them.

-Eight centuries later, social and economic collapse has left New York a lawless wasteland, populated by squatters, factions, and mutants.
-In the heart of the city is the Aquarius Complex, the headquarters of the Aquarius Corporation.
-The Aquarius Corporation is an idealistic company founded by three people: Peter McKenna, inventor of biocircuitry, his wife, Casey McKenna, Aquarius' head of security, and Mr. Taggart, who funded and controls Aquarius.
-The company is successful developing and marketing biocircuitry as a means of saving a world on the brink of war.
-Biocircuitry is a new model of plastics-based electronics, capable of self-organization and self-repair under the direction of Virgo, the artificial intelligence at the heart of the Aquarius Complex.

-Aquarius's ward, Billy Challas, was born without any limbs due to a genetic defect and has telekinetic powers.
-Virgo works with him to develop his psionic abilities and Billy tests cutting-edge prosthetic limbs for Aquarius.
-Billy has been having vivid dreams of the story of Ozaki, the ronin, and Agat.
-Billy and Virgo are confused by the detail and historical accuracy of the dream since his education had never covered feudal Japan.
+Eight centuries later, social and economic collapse has turned New York into a lawless wasteland.
+At its heart is the Aquarius Complex, the headquarters of the Aquarius Corporation, which was founded by Peter McKenna, the inventor of biocircuitry, his wife, Casey McKenna, Aquarius' head of security, and Mr. Taggart, who funded and controls Aquarius.
+The Corporation develops and markets biocircuitry, a new model of plastics-based electronics capable of self-organization and self-repair under the direction of Virgo, the artificial intelligence at the heart of the Complex.
+Virgo works with Aquarius's ward, Billy Challas, who was born without limbs due to a genetic defect and has telekinetic powers, to develop his abilities and test prosthetic limbs for Aquarius.
+Billy has been having vivid dreams of the story of Ozaki, the ronin, and Agat, and he and Virgo are confused by the detail and historical accuracy of the dreams since his education did not cover feudal Japan.